 Latest Coyotes Content:

-- 3 Takeaways From the Coyotes’ 8-2 Loss to the Blue Jackets
+- 3 Takeaways From Coyotes’ 6-5 Loss to Blues

 Other names to keep an eye on this offseason would be captain Oliver Ekman-Larsson.
 After back-to-back disappointing campaigns along with a lack of leadership shown during games, Armstrong could be looking to move the Swedish defenseman after originally trying to ship the defenseman before the beginning of the season.
 The return may not be much, though, after two poor statistical seasons.